GET YOUR IDEAL COLOR MATCH WITH OUR HYUNDAI TOUCH UP PAINT.

 - Hyundai paint codes are typically 2-3 digits long

 - They include both numbers and letters

-- It will be next to the Paint heading
+- It will be next to the word: Paint

 You will be able to locate the color code inside the driver’s door jamb on most models of Hyundai.
 However, on the Excel and Scoupe, it will be found on the firewall in the center.

 The Hyundai color code will be located on a silver or black sticker.
 It will have either two or three digits, and later models tend to have a three-digit code.
 The code can be made of numbers and letters.

 The letters represent the code for the Hyundai 2009 Shine Red Elantra.